Program Overview and History

 The University of Arizona—Tucson Hospitals Surgical Residency Program provides five years of training in general surgery.
 Eight residents are selected through the National Resident Matching Program (NRMP) for categorical positions consisting of five years of training.
 Likewise, one or two residents are selected for preliminary positions offering one or two years of training in general surgery.
 The program does not have a pyramidal system.

-First year residents are assigned to general surgery rotations at Banner University Medical Center, Tucson Medical Center and the Veterans Administration Medical Center for a total of about six months.
-The remainder of the year is devoted to one month-long rotations in vascular surgery, anesthesiology, trauma surgery and pediatric surgery.
+First year residents are assigned to general surgery rotations at Banner University Medical Center, Tucson Medical Center, and the Veterans Administration Medical Center for a total of about six months.
+The remainder of the year is devoted to month-long rotations in vascular surgery, anesthesiology, trauma surgery, and pediatric surgery.

 During the second year of training, the resident is exposed to additional surgical specialty experience, including cardiothoracic surgery.
 The year is rounded out with additional general surgery experience, including the basics of trauma management and a rural rotation.
-A rotation in the critical care unit and the endoscopy unit also are provided.
+Rotations in the critical care unit and the endoscopy unit are also provided.

-The resident's third year is largely devoted to general surgery rotations at all three training hospitals, and includes an elective and an outside rotation in Flagstaff.
-On each general surgery service, the third year resident works directly under the supervision of the Chief Resident, and is therefore not only expected to assume greater responsibility in the management of the patients, but also provide for the education of junior Housestaff and medical students.
+The resident's third year is largely devoted to general surgery rotations at all three training hospitals and an outside rotation in Flagstaff.
+On each general surgery service, the third-year resident works directly under the supervision of the Chief Resident and is therefore not only expected to assume greater responsibility in the management of the patients, but also provide for the education of junior housestaff and medical students.

 The fourth-year resident, in addition to continuing his or her training in general surgery, receives training in several specialized areas of surgery, including transplantation.
-Further training in trauma surgery and thoracic surgery also is a part of the fourth year.
+Further training in trauma surgery and thoracic surgery is also a part of the fourth year.
 Fourth year residents have an outside rotation in Flagstaff as well as an International Elective rotation.

-Housestaff from other University of Arizona residency programs including Urology, Orthopedic Surgery and Emergency Medicine also participate on the various surgical teams.
-In-house call is typically every third to fourth night and on many specialty services (and during the fourth and fifth years) the resident may take call from home.
+Housestaff from other University of Arizona residency programs, including Urology, Orthopedic Surgery, and Emergency Medicine, also participate in the various surgical teams.
+In-house call is typically every third to fourth night and in many specialty services (and during the fourth and fifth years) the resident may take call from home.

-Each Wednesday begins with a Quality Improvement & Safety conference (M&M), followed by a Grand Rounds presentation.
-Residents then have up to 2-hours of dedicated didactic conference, following the SCORE curriculum which is provided by the American College of Surgeons.
+Each Wednesday begins with a Quality Improvement & Safety Conference (M&M), followed by a Grand Rounds presentation.
+Residents then have up to 2 hours of dedicated didactic conference following the SCORE curriculum provided by the American College of Surgeons.

 As a part of our continuing quality improvement on technical skills, the General Surgery Residency program conducts a monthly Cadaver Lab.
-The curriculum includes two-hour blocks of time with specific procedures being performed by the residents.
+The curriculum consists of two-hour blocks of time with specific procedures being performed by the residents.